Prabhav9252/End-to-End-Churn-Analysis-Power-BI/README.md

 ### 3. Building the Prediction Model in Python
 The machine learning model was developed using Python in a Jupyter Notebook environment.
 Key libraries such as pandas, NumPy, scikit-learn, and joblib were used for data manipulation, model creation, and evaluation.
 The process involved several key steps:
-• Data Loading: The vw_ChurnData sheet was loaded into a pandas DataFrame.
+ -• Data Loading: The vw_ChurnData sheet was loaded into a pandas DataFrame.
-• Data Preprocessing:
+ -• Data Preprocessing:
-    ◦ Irrelevant columns like Customer_ID, Churn_Category, and Churn_Reason were dropped to avoid bias and data leakage.
+ -◦ Irrelevant columns like Customer_ID, Churn_Category, and Churn_Reason were dropped to avoid bias and data leakage.
-    ◦ Categorical features were converted into numerical values using LabelEncoder from scikit-learn, as machine learning models work with numerical data.
+ -◦ Categorical features were converted into numerical values using LabelEncoder from scikit-learn, as machine learning models work with numerical data.
-    ◦ The target variable, Customer_Status, was manually encoded, with 'Churned' mapped to 1 and 'Stayed' mapped to 0.
+ -◦ The target variable, Customer_Status, was manually encoded, with 'Churned' mapped to 1 and 'Stayed' mapped to 0.
-• Train-Test Split: The dataset was split into training (80%) and testing (20%) sets to train the model and then evaluate its performance on unseen data.
+ -•Train-Test Split: The dataset was split into training (80%) and testing (20%) sets to train the model and then evaluate its performance on unseen data.
-• Model Training: A RandomForestClassifier was initialized (with n_estimators=100) and trained on the training data (X_train, y_train).
+ -•Model Training: A RandomForestClassifier was initialized (with n_estimators=100) and trained on the training data (X_train, y_train).
 ### 4. Model Evaluation
 After training, the model's performance was evaluated on the test dataset.
 • Confusion Matrix: The model's predictions were compared against the actual outcomes.